Special Investigations Unit (SIU)

 Director Randall Turner

 Randall Turner is director of the Special Investigations Unit.
 He manages the forensic auditors in SIU and advises them on open fraud cases.
 Turner has been with the Auditor’s office since 1999.
-Before joining SIU, Turner served as the assistant chief auditor of the Central Region of the Auditor’s office, where he managed financial audits of local governments such as school districts, cities, counties, townships and villages.
+Before joining SIU, Turner was the assistant chief auditor of the Central Region of the Auditor’s office, where he managed financial audits of local governments such as school districts, cities, counties, townships, and villages.

 Assistant Chief Legal Counsel Robert Smith